-The purpose of precision cancer medicine is not to categorize or classify cancers solely by site of origin, but to define the genomic alterations in the cancers DNA that are driving that specific cancer.
+The purpose of precision cancer medicine to define the genomic alterations in the cancers DNA that are driving that specific cancer.
 Cancer used to be diagnosed solely by a visual microscopic examination of tumor tissue and all patients received the same chemotherapy.
 Precision cancer medicine utilizes molecular diagnostic & genomic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.

 By testing an individual’s colon cancer for specific unique biomarkers doctors can offer the most personalized treatment approach utilizing precision medicines.

-Carcinoembryonic Antigen (CEA) CEA is a protein that may be higher in colorectal cancer patients.
+- Carcinoembryonic Antigen (CEA) is a protein that may be higher in colorectal cancer patients.
 High levels of CEA may indicate that cancer is present or a treatment is not working.
-Low levels may indicate that the body is responding to a treatment.
+Low levels may indicate that the body is responding to a treatment.4

-OncoType DX: Is a test that may help guide treatment decisions for patients with Stage II colon cancer.
-This test estimates the risk of cancer recurrence by evaluating the activity of certain genes in a sample of tumor tissue.4 Risk of recurrence can vary greatly among patients with Stage II colon cancer, and adjuvant (post-surgery) therapy is not routinely recommended for all patients with Stage II colon cancer, but may be considered for high-risk patients.
+OncoType DX is a test that may help guide treatment decisions for patients with Stage II colon cancer.
+This test estimates the risk of cancer recurrence by evaluating the activity of certain genes in a sample of tumor tissue.4 Risk of recurrence can vary greatly among patients with stage II colon cancer, and adjuvant (post-surgery) therapy is not routinely recommended for all patients with Stage II colon cancer, but may be considered for high-risk patients.7

 Treatment information concerning colon cancer is categorized and discussed by the stage and presence or absence of specific biomarkers.
 In order to learn more about the most recent information available concerning the treatment of colon cancer, select the appropriate stage.